anmarkoulis/event-sourcing/docs/presentation/presentation.md

 Together, this gives us complete audit trails and optimized read models.
 Let's understand the building blocks, starting with Events.

 Every change in our system becomes an immutable event.
-Here's what a UserCreated event looks like - it has an event_id, aggregate_id, timestamp, event_type, and the actual data.
+Here's what a UserDeleted event looks like - it has an event_id, aggregate_id, timestamp, event_type, version, revision, and the actual data.
 The key principle is that events are immutable facts - they never change once created.

+The version field represents the event schema version, allowing us to evolve our event structure over time while maintaining backward compatibility.
+The revision field represents the position of this event in the aggregate's event stream, ensuring we can replay events in the correct order.

-This is what gives us the audit trail we need for debugging.
+This is what gives us the audit trail we need for debugging - we can see exactly when, why, and by whom the user was deleted, along with the complete sequence of events that led to that state.
 -->

 ---